mosaicml/composer/docs/source/notes/distributed_training.rst

     dataloader = DataLoader(dataset, batch_size=32, sampler=sampler)

-:class:`composer.datasets.StreamingDataset` is an IterableDataset so a DistributedSampler is not required as IterableDatasets need to handle multi-worker training internally.
+:class:`composer.datasets.StreamingDataset` is an IterableDataset so a DistributedSampler is not supported as IterableDatasets need to handle multi-worker training internally.
+See IterableDataset [docs](https://pytorch.org/docs/stable/data.html#torch.utils.data.IterableDataset) for more information

 Deepspeed
 ---------